During the programme

 - Internship/work placement

-You will regularly spend time in a Spanish-speaking environment to further improve your language skills.
+You will regularly spend time in a Spanish-speaking country to further improve your language skills and your cultural competence.

 Many of your classes will be taught in Spanish, so your fluency and understanding of the language will increase quickly.
 From early on you'll know what it's like to be a teacher, as you will be in front of a classroom from November onwards!